javed460/hexagonal-architecture/README.md

-# hexagonal-architecture
+# Hexagonal-architecture
+This projects shows how to use hexagonal architecture.
+It uses DDD (Domain Driven Design) and maven modules.

+There are 2 maven modules - domain and integration.
+Domain module has ports and service where as Integration module has controllers, portadapters and repositories

-# Java version - Java 17
+# Java version
+Java 17

+# Swagger URL

 http://localhost:8080/swagger-ui/index.html